About Foreign Key Enable/Disable Rules

 Important Note: Foreign Key Managers are not commonly required.
 The Foreign Key Manager rule was included primarily for completeness so that it would be available on the rare occasions when it was required.

 The implementation of the foreign key enable/disable operations as a manager was done to make the process simple and intuitive.
-An SQL Server database can have many foreign keys and each disable/enable action requires the execution of a distinct SQL statement.
+A database can have many foreign keys and each disable/enable action requires the execution of a distinct SQL statement.
 Each operation must be recorded in the log and any errors must be detected and reported.
 If such actions were configured as individual rules in the masking set, then the large quantity of such rules could visually overwhelm the masking set - leaving it hard to maintain the other masking rules.
 It is much more efficient to collect all of the actions together under one rule which acts as a manager.
 The Foreign Key Manager Rule form provides the ability to view, configure and manage the foreign key disable/enable actions and the Foreign Key Manager rule itself controls the execution of the configured disable/enable foreign key operations.
 Errors and statistics are handled by the Foreign Key Enable/Disable rule and presented to the user in a manageable summary form.

 Once the Foreign Key Manager rule has begun to execute, the foreign key disable/enable operations will proceed in parallel using the full number of threads specified on the Run Statistics tab until all specified foreign keys have been operated on.